SKapoor706/CS-Projects/README.md

    * Project Euler Solutions

-   * Link to website I created for children interested in computer science
+   * Link to website I created for students interested in computer science

    * AP Computer Science A final project